schalkw-gmail-com/poker/README.md

     3 - all cards must be unique

 Evaluators
+Once you have setup your hand, you need to be able to evaluate it. the evaluators each have different rules but is centered around the rank and suit.

+Four of a kind: 4 cards of the same rank [K,Q,J,10,9,8,7,6,5,4,3,2,A,JKR] plus another card

 Future features
-At this point I'm not sure what to add onto this in future, but will come back to this as I progress
+At this point I'm not sure what to add onto this in future, but will come back to this as I progress 1 - change up the entry system to facilitate the possiblity to only call the evaluate function on the a valid hand.
+    currently this is being done on each evaluator which can be more effecient by prevent the system to get to this point completely
+2